113ll3/Ibmclouddocscli/reference/bluemix_cli/bx_cli.md

 # {{site.data.keyword.Bluemix_notm}} (ibmcloud) commands
 {: #bluemix_cli}

-Version: 0.7.1

 The {{site.data.keyword.Bluemix_notm}} command line interface (CLI) provides a set of commands that are grouped by namespace for users to interact with {{site.data.keyword.Bluemix_notm}}.

-Starting from version 0.5.0, {{site.data.keyword.Bluemix_notm}} command line client bundles a Cloud Foundry command line client in its installation.
+{{site.data.keyword.Bluemix_notm}} command line client bundles a Cloud Foundry command line client in its installation.
 If you have your own cf cli installed, do not use both {{site.data.keyword.Bluemix_notm}} CLI commands `ibmcloud [command]` and Cloud Foundry CLI commands `cf [command]` of your own installation in the same context.
 Instead, use `ibmcloud cf [command]` if you want to use cf cli to manage Cloud Foundry resources in {{site.data.keyword.Bluemix_notm}} CLI context.
 Note that `ibmcloud cf api/login/logout/target` is not allowed, and you must use `ibmcloud api/login/logout/target` instead.

 As of May 2018 the {{site.data.keyword.Bluemix_notm}} CLI commands have changed from `bluemix` and `bx` to `ibmcloud`.
 However you can still use the `bluemix` and `bx` CLI commands until they are removed at a later date.
 {: tip}